Martin A. Ryerson: Philanthropy

 Ryerson served as the president of the board of trustees of the University of Chicago from 1892 to 1922.
 He donated over $2 million to the university, including $350,000 for the construction of the Ryerson Physical Laboratory and $25,000 for the establishment of the Harper Memorial Library on campus.
 Additionally, he endowed the Martin A. Ryerson Distinguished Service Professorship in 1925.

 Ryerson served on the board of trustees of the Rockefeller Foundation.
 He served as honorary President of the Art Institute of Chicago.
 He also served as the Vice President of the Field Columbian Museum from 1894.
 He donated $300,000 to build the Ryerson Library in Grand Rapids, Michigan.

 Art collection

 Ryerson maintained an art collection.
 He was the owner of five paintings by Pierre-Auguste Renoir and sixteen paintings by Claude Monet.
 He also collected paintings by Old Masters.

 Personal life

 With his wife Carrie, Ryerson resided at 4851 South Drexel Boulevard in Chicago.
 They summered at Bonnie Brae, an estate in Lake Geneva, Wisconsin.
 Ryerson was a member of the Lake Geneva Yacht Club, where the Martin A. Ryerson Trophy is named in his honor.

+Richard T. Crane was Ryerson's nephew.
+When Richard T. lost his job in New York City, Ryerson encouraged him to move to Chicago.
+Richard T. later founded the Crane Co.